orbisgis/h2gis/docs/NATIVE-COMPILATION.md

 The Maven project `H2GIS` was modified to include:

-- The `standalone` now builds the native lib, executable and a .deb if on linux.
+- The `native` profile now builds the native lib, executable and a .deb if on linux.
 - A new module `h2gis-graalvm` that contains a `GraalCInterface` class with methods annotated using `@CEntryPoint` to make them callable from C.

 ### 2. The `GraalCInterface` Class